Herbert Kickl: Political positions

+Kickl has been called a far-right politician.

-During government formation with the ÖVP in 2017, Kickl stated that his goal in politics is to "make society fairer".
+During government formation with the ÖVP in 2017, Kickl stated that his goal in politics was to "make society more fair".
 Society is fair, he said, when one can support one's family through gainful employment and live a self-determined life without "social dependence".

+Kickl attracted attention in 2016 as the keynote speaker of the "Defenders of Europe" conference in Linz, which was organised and attended by various far-right, antisemitic, and racist groups and figures, including far-right media outlets such as Compact and both Austrian and German neo-Nazi groups.
+The Wiener Zeitung described it as an attempt to blur the boundaries between the Neue Rechte, right-wing populism, and classical right-wing extremism.

+Kickl has since maintained ties with many of the same groups.
+In 2018, he opposed moves by the FPÖ to distance itself from the ethno-nationalist Identitarian movement; subsequently, during the 2019 election, Identitarian leader Martin Sellner bought advertisements encouraging preferential votes for Kickl.
+In June 2021, he described the Identitarian Movement as "an interesting project, worthy of support", and in 2023 reiterated his opposition to a "red line" against them.
+During the COVID-19 pandemic, he regularly attended and spoke at rallies alongside far-right activists, including neo-Nazi Gottfried Küssel.

+During the 2024 federal campaign, Kickl styled himself as "Volkskanzler" (People's Chancellor), a term also used around 1933 by the Nazi Party in reference to Adolf Hitler.
+Kickl has denied the connection.
+He has also described the other political parties as "system parties", a term also associated with the Nazis.

 Immigration and multiculturalism

 Like most in his party, Kickl strongly opposes immigration and what he describes as "the abuse of the asylum system".
 He believes that Islam has no place in Europe, and that integration of Muslim immigrants cannot "solve the problem of Islamic countercultures".
 Rather, immigration must be severely limited.
+He has called for "a total ban on the hijab in public space".
 As interior minister, he advocated for rapid deportation of refugees who commit crimes.
 He also suggested that Austria should withdraw from human rights agreements if they "prevent us from doing what is necessary", expressing his belief that "it is up to the law to follow politics, and not for politics to follow the law."
 He stated that the aim of his refugee policy was to make it virtually impossible to apply for asylum in Austria.

+Kickl is an advocate for remigration, which he and the FPÖ define as the deportation of immigrants and their descendants, including citizens, who refuse to integrate.
+In June 2024 he called for the European Union to establish a "remigration commissioner".
+Kickl's 2024 federal election campaign focused heavily on opposing immigration and advocating remigration, in order to restore the "homogeneous" nature of the Austrian people; Kickl had been calling for a "Fortress Austria" since 2023.